Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

-Our considerations will be based on Batalin-Vilkovisky (BV) formalism.
+Our considerations will be based on the Batalin-Vilkovisky (BV) formalism.
 In this formalism a classical system is represented by an action functional $S$ defined on an odd symplectic manifold $M$ and obeying the classical Master equation where $\{\cdot, \cdot \}$ stands for the odd Poisson bracket.
-Using an odd symplectic form $\omega=dz^A \omega_{AB}dz^B$ we assign to every even functional $F$ an odd vector field $\xi_{F}$ defined by the formula $\xi^{A} _F\omega_{AB}=\frac{\partial F}{\partial z^B}$.
+Using an odd symplectic form $\omega=dx^i \omega_{ij}dx^j$ we assign to every even functional $F$ an odd vector field $\xi=\xi_{F}$ defined by the formula

+(Hamiltonian vector field corresponding to the functional $F$).
 The form $\omega$ is invariant with respect to $\xi_{F}$.
 In particular we may consider an odd vector field $Q=\xi_{S}$; this field obeys $[Q,Q]=0$.
 Here $[\cdot,\cdot ]$ stands for supercommutator.
 The solutions to the equations of motion (EM) are identified with zero locus of $Q$.